-You can unlock your mobile for free.
-Do so and it'll accept any network's Sim card, giving you access to promotional offers, cheaper texts, lower roaming costs and the ability to pass on your phone on to others.
+Unlocking your phone means it'll accept any network's Sim card, giving you access to cheap tariffs, promotional offers, lower roaming costs and the ability to pass on your phone on to others.

 Freedom to roam.
-Unlocking extends to many foreign Sim cards too, so you can totally eschew the UK networks' expensive overseas rates by getting a local Sim card everywhere you go.
+Unlocking extends to many foreign Sim cards too, so you can eschew the UK networks' expensive overseas rates by getting a local Sim card everywhere you go.
 See Cheap Roaming for more.

 Why do mobile phone companies lock phones?